Back to school home organising hacks and tips that will help you and your child prepare for a calm and stress-free return to school.

 School Lunch Prep

 Having snacks prepped and ready to pack into school lunch boxes will mean a lot less stress when it comes to school mornings.
-A calm start to the day will also help set your kid up for a smooth start to their new year at school.
+A calm start to the day will also help set your kid up for a smooth return back to school.
 I like to bake up lots of freezer-friendly muffins, slices, biscuits and more, so that they are on hand to pop in the lunch boxes, or even to serve up as easy after school snacks.

-If you can meal plan your dinners a month ahead, it will be one less thing you need to think about once the hustle and bustle of school starts back.
-I find my kids are very tired in the first few weeks of school going back, and often like an early dinner.
-It is also nice to spend time helping my children adjust to their new homework schedule, as well as hearing about their new teacher and class mates.
+If you can meal plan your dinners a month ahead, it will be one less thing you need to think about once the hustle and bustle of school starts up again.
+I find my kids are very tired in the first few weeks of school going back (and I imagine this will be the same once home-schooling ends), and often like an early dinner.
+It is also nice to spend time helping my children adjust to their new homework schedule, as well as hearing about their teacher and classmates.
 This is a lot easier to do if you haven’t got dinner prep hanging over your head.

 In addition to freezing meals in advance, I also like to do a little meal prep on the weekend to ensure the coming week runs smoothly.
 By prepping the following 5 foods, I can take the stress out of dinners, lunches, and snacks for the entire week ahead.